adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 For each image multi-scale SIFT descriptors are extracted densely.

 These are then projected to 80 dimensions with PCA, followed by Fisher vector pooling with a Gaussian mixture model with 64 components, square-root and `2 normalization.

+##### 나.
+CNN features

-For our CNN features we use the VGG-M network from [3] which consists of mainly five convolutional layers conv1,...,5 followed by three fully connected layers fc6,...,8 and a softmax classification layer.
+For our CNN features we use the VGG-M network from [3] which consists of mainly five convolutional layers conv1,...,5  ollowed by three fully connected layers fc6,...,8 and a softmax classification layer.

 The penultimate layer fc7 (after ReLU non-linearity, 4096-dimensional) is used as image descriptor.

 The network is pre-trained on ImageNet images from 1k categories, and then fine-tuned on all 2D views of the 3D shapes in training set.

 As we show in our experiments, fine-tuning improves performance significantly.

 Both Fisher vectors and CNN features yield very good performance in classification and retrieval compared with popular 3D shape descriptors (e.g., SPH [16], LFD [5]) as well as 3D ShapeNets [37].

 #### B. Classification.